pvass24/k8s-kadence/kind-install/README.md

   ```sh
   wsl --install
   ```
-  ## :rotating_light: Be sure to restart your Machine once installed!
+  ## :rotating_light: Be sure to restart your Machine once installed! :rotating_light:

 ## Important Note
 If you want to install a different Linux distribution, you can specify it with the --distribution flag in the wsl --install command.
 For example, wsl --install -d Debian for Debian.
 Alternatively, you can install another distribution from the Microsoft Store after setting up WSL.